spexod/iSLAT/README.md

 saved in the folder ATOMLINES
 - Find single lines: identifies and marks isolated water lines using the parameter "Line separ." as their spectral separation
-- Add molecule: adds a molecule to the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"
+- Add molecule: loads a molecule into the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"
 - Clear molecules: removes any additional molecules and leaves the